psychiatric-genomics-consortium/sex-stratified-depression/README.md

 If you have X chromosome data, then the imputation should be conducted separately for males and females and follow the guidance provided here: https://docs.google.com/document/d/1qeQFfvqNI2Lkp6XCYXmnGoEL3f9LRPJcMpwRk0rnJf4/edit?tab=t.0#heading=h.eti7izkzx2ko

 ### Post Imputation Steps
-#### - Autosomal chromosomes
+#### Autosomal chromosomes

 The ricopili imputation pipeline lifts the data over the build to hg19.
 If a different tool was used for imputation, then you will need to check that your data is aligned with build hg19.
 If your data is not using build hg19, then visit: https://genome.sph.umich.edu/wiki/LiftOver which contains guidance on how best to update the genome build for your data.

-We have prepared sample code using PLINK2, regenie, eigensoft, and R for the remaining steps which is located here: https://github.com/psychiatric-genomics-consortium/sex-stratified-depression/tree/master/post_imputation.
-There are comments at the top of each sample code with instructions.

-The code expects your imputed data to be in best guess/hard called bed/bim/fam PLINK format with sex in column 5 (male = 1, female = 2) of the fam file and depression (control = 1, case = 2) in column six of the fam file.
+We have prepared sample code using PLINK2, regenie, eigensoft, and R for the post imputation steps.
+The code expects your imputed data to be in best guess/hard called .bed/.bim/.fam PLINK format with sex in column 5 (male = 1, female = 2) of the fam file and depression (control = 1, case = 2) in column six of the fam file.

 All code should be treated as a beta testing software release.
 All log and output files should be checked carefully to make sure the code has performed as expected for your data.

-The schematic below illustrates the sample code available in the post-imputation folder.
+The schematic below illustrates the sample code available in the post-imputation folder: https://github.com/psychiatric-genomics-consortium/sex-stratified-depression/tree/master/post_imputation

 ```mermaid
 stateDiagram-v2